Dating A Jehovah's Witness.

 Can JW's Marry Non Believers?

 Jehovah's Witnesses believe they are spiritually enlightened and their religion is God's channel of communication.
 All other faiths are thought to be false and dominated by Satan the Devil.
-WT Sept 1989
+Watchtower Sept 1989

 Therefore it's not likely that a dedicated, baptized Jehovah's Witness who wants to get married, would consider someone who is not an equal.
 A baptized JW who loves their religion, would always date another baptized JW (of the opposite sex of course).